-We acknowledge the support of NVIDIA Corporation, which donated the donation of the Quadro P5000 GPU used for this 10 study.
-The TerraSAR-X SAR images were provided by the Deutsches Zentrum für Luft-und Raumfahrt (DLR) (LAN1650.
-LAN1797. and COA3605).
-Our deep learning code is based Jakeoung Koo's work on (https://github.com/jakeoung/Unet pytorch).
+We acknowledge the support of NVIDIA Corporation, which donated the donation of the Quadro P5000 GPU used for this study.
+The TerraSAR-X SAR images were provided by the Deutsches Zentrum für Luft-und Raumfahrt (DLR) (LAN1650, LAN1797, and COA3605).
+Our deep learning code is based on Jakeoung Koo's work (https://github.com/jakeoung/Unet\pytorch).
 This study was supported by the Hong Kong Research Grants Council (CUHK24300414) and CUHK Direct Grant for Research (4053282).
+We highly appreciate the anonymous reviewers for their constructive comments and suggestions, which significantly improve the quality of this paper.